philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 });
 ```

-Once you have a public URL to your test file, using Sauce Labs to cross-browser test your local code become substantially easier.
+Once you have a public URL to your test file, using Sauce Labs to cross-browser test your local code become substantially easier!

 ## Putting all the pieces together

-This article has covered a lot of things so far, which might give the impression that automated cross-browser testing is complicated.
+This article has covered a lot of topics, which might give the impression that automated, cross-browser testing is complicated.
 But this is not the case.

-I've framed the article from my point of view&mdash;as I was attempting to solve this for myself.
-And, looking back on the experience, the only complications were due to the lack of good information out there as to how the whole process works and how all the pieces fit together.
+I've framed the article from my point of view&mdash;as I was attempting to solve this problem for myself.
+And, looking back on my experience, the only real complications were due to the lack of good information out there as to how the whole process works and how all the pieces fit together.

-Once you understand all the steps, the process is quite simple.
-Here is the full list of steps:
+Once you understand all the steps, it's quite simple.
+Here's are all the steps, summarized:

-**The initial, manual Process:**
+**The initial, manual process:**

-1. Write the tests and then create a single HTML file that runs all of them.
+1. Write your tests and create a single HTML page to run them.
 2. Run the tests locally in one or two browsers to make sure they work.

 **Adding automation to the process:**